Cameloo1/comprehensive-network-scanner/CONTRIBUTING.md

 # Contributing to NetScan

-Thank you for your interest in contributing to Evolve NetScan!
+Thank you for your interest in contributing to NetScan!
 This document provides guidelines and information for contributors.

 ## Getting Started